-Are you struggling to understand the adolescents in your family?
+Are you struggling to understand the teenagers and adolescents in your family?
 Do you find yourself ducking and weaving between mood swings, wondering what has happened to your delightful pre-teen?

 Adolescence is generally considered to be the period between ages 12 to 24.
 It’s a time when your young person is challenging the status quo, pushing boundaries and starting to question almost everything.
 The good news is these are normal behaviours, although they may vary in intensity between families, or even individual children.

 Just as with young children, this is not a time to join their chaos.
 Your role is to remain calm and help them ride the waves of unfamiliar and intense emotional swings.
 Paradoxically, the times when your young person seems to be pushing you away are usually the times when they need you the most.